MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 \mbox{Dry day}     &    0.05    &      0.95\\ \hline
 \end{array}$$

 It is important to remember that each cell in this table describes your beliefs about what data  $d$ will be observed, given the truth of a particular hypothesis $h$.
-This “conditional probability” is written $P(d\|h)$, which you can read as “the probability of $d$ given $h$”.
+This â€œconditional probabilityâ€ is written $P(d\|h)$, which you can read as â€œthe probability of $d$ given $h$â€.
 In Bayesian statistics, this is referred to as likelihood of data $d$ given hypothesis $h$.

 #### The joint probability of data and hypothesis

 At this point, all the elements are in place.
 Having written down the priors and the likelihood, you have all the information you need to do Bayesian reasoning.
 The question now becomes, how do we use this information?
-As it turns out, there is a very simple equation that we can use here, but it is important that you understand why we use it, so I’m going to try to build it up from more basic ideas.
+As it turns out, there is a very simple equation that we can use here, but it is important that you understand why we use it, so Iâ€™m going to try to build it up from more basic ideas.

-Let’s start out with one of the rules of probability theory.
+Letâ€™s start out with one of the rules of probability theory.
 The rule in question is the one that talks about the probability that two things are true.
-In our example, you might want to calculate the probability that today is rainy (i.e., hypothesis  $h$ is true) and I’m carrying an umbrella (i.e., data  $d$ is observed).
+In our example, you might want to calculate the probability that today is rainy (i.e., hypothesis  $h$ is true) and Iâ€™m carrying an umbrella (i.e., data  $d$ is observed).
 The joint probability of the hypothesis and the data is written  $P(d \cap h)$, and you can calculate it by multiplying the prior  $P(h)$ by the likelihood
 $P(d\|h)$.
 Mathematically, we say that:

 $$P(d\cap h)=P(d|h)\cdot P(h)$$